-If you’re going through the lowest point in your life because of your debts, you’re not alone.
+If you’re going through the lowest point in your life because of your debt, you’re not alone.
 According to a survey, three-quarters of Canadians are in debt, owing an amount close to sixteen thousand dollars.

 Most of these debts come from student loans.
 While it is compulsory to get an education, it often times comes with consequences.
 If individuals are unable to repay their student loans after graduation, it can accumulate.
 The worst part is paying interest.
 As interest rates increase, the emotional burden and stress of being debt can have serious negative effects on individuals.